My Grandpa Grandy, Laverne E Grady, witnessed remarkable technological advancement.

 Anyone below a certain age has grown up in a world where space travel is an everyday occurrence.
 That's how it is with all things.
 A phone call, a recorded song, a movie, a trans-Atlantic flight - they are trivial to us, but the world stopped once at each one and stood in rapt amazement.

-Tom Hanks is making a movie_tmp_amn_pic_18_45_2 based on Major Matt Mason.
+Tom Hanks is making a movie based on Major Matt Mason.
 There's no way a film can capture the relationship a child has with a toy, but since Hanks absorbed the same sounds and images I did, at least there's a possibility he can express the magical edges.

 If you don't know, "whoa" is what you tell a horse to stop.
 Great Grandpa Grandy, like all of us, was a creature of habit, and was talking to his car.